Quick! How do you get students interested in STEM?

 Research shows, however, that when you show students a real-life application for their work, let them get hands-on and have them collaborate in teams, you can turn STEM avoiders into STEM lovers.
 Add a dash of competitive spirit, and you’ve got a surefire recipe for student engagement.

 Competitions, says Sergei Lupashin, were the key to his ultimate success as a systems engineer and roboticist.
-“Everything in my life that has allowed engineering to actually work for me has [come out of] competitions,” Lupashin said during his EdTekTalk.
+“Everything in my life that has allowed engineering to actually work for me has (come out of) competitions,” Lupashin says.

 Lupashin — who now runs a company in Zurich that creates Fotokites, or personal drones for journalists and other professionals — credits student challenges like the RoboCup for much of what he learned during college.